IshfarE/PLC_Exam2/README.md

 Pass

+This confirms that there is no left-hand recusion.

 d)

 Everything passes pairwise disjoint, with no left recursion (nonterminal doesn’t repeat same nonterminal, all go to different nonterminals (all with an endpoint, and therefore avoid unnecessary recursion).
+This means that the grammar is completely unambiguous.

 e)